Est. time: 20 min.

 When a player and his team are deadlocked over salary, they must take their dispute to an arbitrator who specializes in these kinds of cases.
 Data about the player’s performance is presented, as is other information, then the player states a demand and the team counters with an offer.
 Here’s the twist: the arbitrator must pick one number or the other—he can’t split the difference.

-In practice, the system doesn’t work perfectly.
+In practice, though, the system doesn’t work perfectly.
 In the baseball context, both parties may be risk-seeking rather than risk-averse.
 A player who has already been offered $5 million may be willing to gamble that the arbitrator will give him $6.
 (If he loses, he’ll still be rich.)
-The team, thinking ahead to negotiations with other players, may prefer to have the arbitrator make the award, even an adverse one, rather than setting a bad precedent themselves.
+The team, thinking ahead to negotiations with other players, may prefer that the arbitrator make the award, even an adverse one, rather than setting a bad precedent themselves.

 The mediation proceeded in fits and starts over several weeks.
 The mediator met with all the parties together and then caucused privately with each one.
 Finally, though his efforts, they got to a point where, when the mediator added up the four demands, the total was only $250,000 more than the agreed value of the asset.

-A quarter of million dollars is a lot of money, but compared to what was at stake in this case, it was peanuts.
+A quarter of million dollars is a lot of money but compared to what was at stake in this case, it was peanuts.
 Nevertheless nobody would budge.
 Each of the parties told the mediator that the number that they had given him was firm and final.

 In frustration, hoping to shame the disputants into reasonable behavior, he said, “Okay.
 If that’s the case, how about you flip a coin for the difference.”